pierre-manchon/INPMT/README.md

 # PAIA
- Protected Areas Impact on Anopheles for Malaria Risk
+ Protected Areas Impact on Anopheles for Malaria Transmission